hoppyhedgehog/vib/README.md

 ###################################################################
 # VI [B]etter.
-VIB is a Wrapper for the VI editor that backs up the files being edited to a directory (depending on the configurable size of the file) and provides better revision control and file recovery.
+VIB is a BASH SHELL SCRIPT Wrapper for the VI editor
+that backs up the files being edited to a directory (depending on the configurable size of the file) and provides better revision control and file recovery.
 ###################################################################

 ###################################################################